weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 	externals: ['base/js/namespace']
 };
 ```
-Oookay, lets rebuild and try it out.
+Okay, lets rebuild and try it out.
 Well well, it is not such a failure, cause it seems that the notebook extension was loaded, but nothing appear, like reactDom could not put the h1 element...
 So, just to make sure, we will add a simple console.log() into our nbextension, rebuild and see if it loads.
 Let's hello world Adele's style, in our src/index.js file: